-A free Arduino extension for Atmel Studio.
+An Arduino extension for Atmel Studio.
 Arduino compatible build and Atmel Studio debugging.
-A paid version is available at low cost with many additional features.

 Advanded Mode (.ino sources ignored, build from real source code not a temp folder, still applies all other arduino build rules for core and libraries) - Switch on menu command "vMicro>Debugger>Atmel Studio" to use the Atmel Studio Avr Simulator or Hardware Debuggers (ie: Jtag/Swd/Segger) instead of the Visual Micro Software debugger.
 Add a project_name.cpp to override all .ino files.
 Click "vMicro>Toggle Hidden Files" to more easily see and debug Arduino core and library source code.

 ** PLEASE NOTE **